davidbmaier/dbm/README.md

 - add footer
 - clean up database entries (see script TODO comments)
 - add backend sorting support for works and artists
-- add more filters for works and artists
+- add more filters for works and artists (e.g. extend works search to filter by artist name)
 - make header sticky
 - logout button
 - add health check on login page to immediately redirect to /works if already logged in
+- add more types of data (image descriptions, exhibitions, articles, etc.)